cina-r/Soccer_Home_Advantage/Readme.md

 ## Results
 ### Home Win
 ![Home Team Victories [%]](plots//europe_home_win_percentages.png)
 In the image above, you can see the percentage of all matches that were won by the **home** team, plotted for Europe's top 5 leagues in the mentioned seasons.
-Averaging over all five leagues yields a home win ratio of (44.8&#177;1.7) %  in the pre-covid season 18/19 and (40.8&#177;2.1) % in the covid-season 20/21.
+Averaging over all five leagues yields a home win ratio of 44.8%  in the pre-covid season 18/19 and 40.8% in the covid-season 20/21.
 ![Away Team Victories [%]](plots//europe_away_win_percentages.png)
 The second image shows the same plot as the first one but with **away** instead of home team percentage.
 Equivalently, we see a lower average value in season 18/19 with 29.6% than in 20/21 with 34.2%.
 Note that home and away team ratios are not perfectly correlated since in league football a draw is also a possible match result.

 Summarized, the chances of winning a home game or losing an away game, respectively, change by approximately *5%*

-The English Premier League clearly shows the highest discrepancy between the seasons' average home win ratios.
-Taking a deeper look
+The English Premier League shows the highest discrepancy between the seasons' average home win ratios with a diffence of 48 - 37 = 11%.
+Let's take a deeper look into the EPL!
+I've split the teams within each season into top (1-7), mediocre (7-13) and bottom (14-20) teams and investigated the home win ratios seperately for each of those three groups.
+As you can clearly see, the difference between the seasons is much higher for the top clubs.